• Home

 It’s obvious by his enthusiasm that he loves what he does and has boundless energy.
 I asked what he considered his style to be and he replied, “Simple and childlike.
 It’s there for people to take Instagram photos.”

-Recently, he started teaching art to kids at Alice Cooper’s Solid Rock Teen Center for Foster Children and Vision Gallery.
+He also teaches art to kids at Alice Cooper’s Solid Rock Teen Center for Foster Children and Vision Gallery.

 Take a look at some of Tempe’s murals in the video below.